SharifWaqas/Student-Database-Management-System/README.md

 The focus is on backend logic rather than GUI or database integration.

-How to Run
+How to Run:

-Clone the repository
+1. Clone the repository

-Open terminal in project folder
+2. Open terminal in project folder

-Run the program
+3. Run the program

 python sdms.py

-Limitations
+Limitations:

-No persistent storage (data resets after exit)
+1. No persistent storage (data resets after exit)

-No graphical interface
+2. No graphical interface

-Future Improvements
+Future Improvements:

-File or database storage
+1. File or database storage

-Graphical user interface
+2. Graphical user interface

-Sorting and filtering options
+3. Sorting and filtering options

-Author
+Author:

 Created as a foundational Computer Science learning project.